eu-digital-green-certificates/dcc-quality-assurance/tests/README.md

 schema check to fail on certificates which are technically correct but contain extra fields.

-We suggest that issuers avoid such extra fields because they may confuse validation apps in the field.

 ### Signature validation

-Key IDs (KID) and public keys are taken from the German instance of the Acceptance Environment.
+Key IDs (KID) and public keys are taken from the T-Systems/SAP DCC reference backend connected to the the DCC Acceptance Environment.
+Please note that the availability of this backend is based on best effort.

 If a key is not present in that environment, the signature validation will fail.
 It can be skipped with the